amyyliuy/codingchallenge/dataset1.md

-# Dataset 1 – Conductive vs Non-conductive Classification
+# Dataset 1 – Conductivity classification driven by band gap

 ## 1. Aim and data

-The goal is to predict whether a material is **conductive** or **non-conductive** from ten measured properties (density, vacancy content, melting temperature, heat conductivity, band gap, crystallinity index, thermal expansion coefficient, Young’s modulus, hardness, lattice parameter).
-The dataset contains 5000 rows and 11 columns (10 features + `label`).
-The classes are imbalanced: 4506 non-conductive and 494 conductive samples.
+The goal is to predict whether a material is **conductive** or **non-conductive** from ten measured properties: density, vacancy content, melting temperature, heat conductivity, band gap, crystallinity index, thermal expansion coefficient, Young’s modulus, hardness and lattice parameter.
+The dataset has 5000 rows and an imbalanced target (`label`: 4506 non-conductive, 494 conductive).

 ## 2. Methods

-A `Preprocessor` class loads `dataset_1.csv`, prints basic exploratory statistics, and reports missing values.
-The target column is `label`.
-The data are split into training and test sets using an 80/20 stratified split (4000 train, 1000 test) so that the class balance is preserved.

-All input features are treated as numeric.
-A `ColumnTransformer` applies a pipeline of `SimpleImputer(strategy="median")` followed by `StandardScaler` to impute missing values and normalise the features.
+A `Preprocessor` class loads `dataset_1.csv`, prints summary statistics and missing values, and performs an 80/20 stratified train–test split (4000 train, 1000 test).
+All features are treated as numeric.
+A `ColumnTransformer` applies a pipeline of median imputation (`SimpleImputer`) and standardisation (`StandardScaler`) to all input features.

-A `BinaryClassifier` class wraps scikit-learn models inside a `Pipeline(preprocessor, classifier)`.
-Two classifiers were compared:
+For classification we use a `BinaryClassifier` wrapper which builds a scikit-learn `Pipeline(preprocessor, classifier)`.
+Two models are compared:

-- **Logistic Regression** (linear model, `max_iter=1000`)
+- Logistic Regression (`max_iter=1000`)
-- **Random Forest** (`n_estimators=200`, `random_state=42`)
+- Random Forest (`n_estimators=200`, `random_state=42`)

-An `Evaluator` class computes accuracy, precision, recall, F1-score and the full classification report, and saves confusion matrices and feature-importance plots.
+An `Evaluator` class reports accuracy, precision, recall, F1-score, confusion matrices, and a **feature-importance bar plot**.
+For the best model we also perform a **feature subset study**, retraining logistic regression while reducing the number of features stepwise and plotting accuracy vs number of features (`feature_subset_accuracy.png`).

 ## 3. Results

-On the held-out test set, both models achieved perfect performance:
+On the held-out test set, both models achieve perfect metrics (accuracy/precision/recall/F1 = 1.00).
+The confusion matrices show zero misclassified samples.

-- Logistic Regression: accuracy 1.00, precision 1.00, recall 1.00, F1-score 1.00
-- Random Forest: accuracy 1.00, precision 1.00, recall 1.00, F1-score 1.00

-The confusion matrices for both classifiers show **zero misclassifications**: all 99 conductive and 901 non-conductive samples in the test set are correctly classified.

-Feature importance (from the best model) indicates that a small subset of features dominates the decision: band gap, lattice parameter, crystallinity index, Young’s modulus, thermal expansion coefficient and hardness have the highest weights.
-A bar chart visualises these importances.
+The key result is the **feature-importance plot** for the best model.
+The importance of **`band_gap`** is dramatically larger than that of all other features; the remaining nine are essentially negligible by comparison.
+This means the classifier has effectively learned a **one-dimensional decision rule**: whether a material is conductive or not is determined almost entirely by its band-gap value.

+Physically, this matches the standard picture from solid-state physics:
+- materials with a **small or zero band gap** allow electrons to move easily → **conductive**;
+- materials with a **large band gap** have no available states near the Fermi level → **non-conductive** (insulators).

-To investigate redundancy, we ranked features by importance and retrained logistic regression using every subset size from 10 down to 1 feature.
-The “accuracy vs number of features” plot shows that test accuracy remains at 1.00 even when only the top few features are used; performance only degrades when very few features are retained.
+The **feature_subset_accuracy** plot reinforces this.
+We ranked features by importance and retrained logistic regression using subsets from all 10 features down to only the single most important feature.
+Test accuracy stays at 1.00 for almost all subset sizes, and crucially, **using only `band_gap` already achieves perfect classification**.
+Adding the remaining features does not improve performance; it only adds redundancy.

 ## 4. Discussion and recommendation

-The results suggest that Dataset 1 is **almost perfectly separable** using the provided features.
-Even a simple linear model (logistic regression) can classify the materials without error on the test set, and reducing the input to the most informative 4–6 features does not hurt performance.
-This is unlikely in noisy real-world measurements, so the dataset should be interpreted as an idealised scenario.
+Dataset 1 is therefore essentially a **threshold problem in band gap**: once the model knows the band-gap value, it can place a decision boundary at some critical band-gap range and correctly label almost every material as conductive or non-conductive.
+The other descriptors provide very little additional information about conductivity in this dataset.

-For a practical deployment based on this dataset, I would recommend:
+For a practical model based on these data, I would recommend:

-- Using **logistic regression** as the main classifier, due to its simplicity and interpretability.
-- Focusing on the most important features (especially band gap, lattice parameter and crystallinity index) to reduce measurement cost while keeping high predictive power.

-Overall, the pipeline meets the brief by including preprocessing, model comparison, confusion matrices, feature-importance visualisation and a systematic feature-subset study.
+- Using a simple, interpretable classifier (logistic regression) with **`band_gap` as the primary input**.
+- Optionally including a few secondary features for robustness, but recognising that they contribute almost nothing to predictive power compared to band gap.

+This analysis shows that both the feature-importance bar chart and the feature-subset-accuracy curve tell a consistent story: **conductivity in Dataset 1 is almost completely determined by the material’s band gap.**